rspt/x/code/ci/jenkins.md

 :warning: It's strongly recommended to mount the directory `/var/jenkins_home` on a volume as it is the config directory where everything is saved.

+## Tips & Tricks

+If your run Jenkins on top of Docker in Digitalocean, I recommend at least 1GB of CPU.

 ## Resources

 *   [Jenkins](https://jenkins.io/)